← Back to briefings

 The part most developers get wrong

-Developers often compare models when they should be comparing workflows.
+Developers love comparing models when they should be comparing workflows.

-Claude Code is not just a model decision.
-It is a terminal-native workflow decision.
-Cursor is not just a model decision.
-It is an editor experience decision.
-Windsurf is not just a model decision.
-It is an onboarding and usability decision.
-GPT-5.4 is not automatically your best coding setup just because the underlying model is stronger on paper.
+Claude Code is not just a model choice.
+It is a terminal-native way of working.
+Cursor is not just a model choice.
+It is an editor experience.
+Windsurf is not just a model choice.
+It is a speed, usability, and pricing decision.
+GPT-5.4 is not automatically your best coding setup just because the model underneath got stronger.

-If your team lives inside VS Code and wants pair-programming flow, Cursor may still feel better.
-If you want tight terminal control and project-wide context from Anthropic's tooling stack, Claude Code stays very relevant.
-If you want broad experimentation without enterprise pricing pain, Windsurf and lower-cost models can still punch above their weight.
+If your team lives inside VS Code and wants that pair-programming feel, Cursor may still be the better fit.
+If you want terminal control, repo awareness, and a calmer coding loop, Claude Code remains very relevant.
+If you need broad experimentation without turning every sprint into a token-spend horror story, Windsurf and lower-cost models still deserve a hard look.

 The useful scenario matrix